atomazing/camunda7-migration/README.md

 # About this library

-Camunda’s default behavior is to process any given instance of a process according to a process definition it was started for.
-However, sometimes an application developer you need to introduce changes to a process that should be applied not only for newly created instances, but also for instances created before this change.
-In this case the state of existing process instances should be changed in a way to not only be bind to a new process definition, but also to get process state compatible with a new process schema.
+Camunda’s default behavior of any given process instance is to follow the exact version of a process definition that was there the moment the instance started.
+However, sometimes process may change and the change should be applied not only for newly created instances, but also for instances created before this change.
+In this case existing process instances should be updated not only to bind to the new process definition, but some process state modifications may also be required.
 This is what we call “process migration” and what `Camunda7-migration` library was created for.

 # Core features

 * Process state manipulation via Camunda API
 * Incremental migration strategy with SemVer support
-* Support for changing process schema without rolling out a new version of a process definition — works great for testing and debugging on Dev-environments
+* Ability to change process schema without rolling out a new version of a process definition — works great for testing and debugging on Dev-environments
 * Appropriate migrations are applied on application start-up automatically and in a declarative manner — no need for explicit invocation of any routine
 * Migrations are applied in the same transaction in which new process definitions are loaded — this prevents data corruption due to incompatibility of process state with process schema.

+#Compatibility

+Camunda7-migration library works on java 8 and higher, camunda 7 and spring 5/spring boot 2.

 # Usage